Qusisymmetric dimension distortion of Ahlfors regular subsets of a metric space: Introduction

-In particular, there is a compact set $E \subset [0,1]$ of Hausdorff dimension $1$ and a quasiconformal map $f$ of the plane so that $f([0,1]+iy)$ contains no rectifiable subarcs for any $y \in E.$ Previously, it was unknown if there was even an uncountable set $E$ with this property.
-In fact, validity of Theorem \ref{thm:unrectifiable} was explicitly asked as Problem $6.4$ in \cite{Tyson:frequency} and Problem $5.3$ in \cite{AimPL}.
-Kovalev and Onninen proved in \cite{Kovalev:variation} that given any countable collection ${\mathcal L}$ of parallel lines in $\mathbb{R}^2$ there is planar quasiconformal image of ${\mathcal L}$ that contains no rectifiable subarcs.
+Theorem \ref{thm:unrectifiable} will be proven in Section \ref{sec:unrectifiable}.
+In particular, taking $h(t)=t|\log t|$ in the preceding theorem produces a compact set $S \subset [0,1]$ of Hausdorff dimension $1$ and a quasiconformal map $f$ of the plane so that $f([0,1]\times \{y\})$ contains no rectifiable subarcs for any $y \in S$.